vidister/gimp-web/content/news/2016-10-06 Dialog Defaults/index.md

 Date: 2016-10-06
 Category: News
 Authors: Alexandre Prokoudine
-Slug: dialog-defaults
+Slug: making-settings-persistent
-Summary: Until fairly recently GIMP didn't do a very good job of remembering all the kinds of customizations.
+Summary: Until fairly recently GIMP didn't do a very good job of remembering all the types of possible customizations.
 Upcoming v2.10 has some major improvements in that department.

 Until fairly recently GIMP didn't do a very good job of remembering all the kinds of customizations.
 If you applied a filter to an image and liked the combination of options that you used, there was no way you could save that combination for a later use.
 If you carefully chose selection stroking options, the next time you had to stroke a selection, you had to define settings all over again.